alex-martineau/AI_Project_Framework/README.md

 # AI Project Framework

-This repository contains three framework documents for an artificial intelligence project.
+This repository contains three documents created as part of **project 10 of the Data Scientist training course offered by OpenClassrooms**.

-The objective is to centralize the backlog, tracking, and presentation of the project.
+⚠️ **Important**: This repository reflects personal work carried out by the author as part of a training course.
+It is **in no way affiliated with, endorsed, or officially published by OpenClassrooms**.

 ## 📂 Current Content